sclorg/postgresql-container/9.4/root/usr/share/container-scripts/postgresql/README.md

 This will create a container named `postgresql_database` running PostgreSQL with database `db` and user with credentials `user:pass`.
 Port 5432 will be exposed and mapped to the host.
-If you want your database to be persistent across container executions, also add a `-v /host/db/path:/var/lib/pgsql/data` argument.
+If you want your database to be persistent across container executions, also add a `-v /host/db/path:/var/lib/pgsql/data` argument (see below).
 This will be the PostgreSQL database cluster directory.

 If the database cluster directory is not initialized, the entrypoint script will first run [`initdb`](http://www.postgresql.org/docs/9.4/static/app-initdb.html)